roschmsi/tsjepa/README.md

 --task pretraining
 ```

+TS-JEPA can be trained with three different predictors (`mlp`, `linear`, `transformer`) by setting the `--predictor` flag accordingly.
+Here, the final teacher encoder output is used as contextualized target and the model is trained with a Smooth L1 loss.

 ### Finetuning
-To finetune a pre-trained TS-JEPA model for ECG classification, please adapt the following command:
+To finetune a pre-trained TS-JEPA model for ECG classification, please adapt the following command.
+Without loading a pre-trained model, this command can also be used to start a fully supervised Transformer training.
+For linear probing, fix the weights of the pre-trained encoder with `--freeze`.

 ```bash
 python3 main.py \